-5 Critical Pieces of a Good Security Playbook
+5 Critical Pieces of a Good Cybersecurity Playbook

-As a managed service provider (MSP), security is who you are, not something you offer.
-With cyber-attacks growing in frequency and sophistication, plus the influx of remote workers, and the risks these factors pose to both MSPs and your SMB clients, security can no longer be an optional service.
-In fact, over 50% of SMBs permanently close following a cyberattack.
+As a Managed Service Provider (MSP), security is who you are, not something you offer.
+With cyber attacks growing in frequency and sophistication, plus the influx of remote workers, and the risks these factors pose to both MSPs and your SMB customers, security can no longer be an optional service.
+In fact, over 50% of SMBs permanently close following a cyber attack.
 Take a security-first approach with all your customers using a cybersecurity playbook as your guide.

 Basically, it’s a precise action plan for when there’s been a breach.
 A cybersecurity playbook answers the following questions to not only recover completely, but to prevent, and bring awareness to current risk factors.